pondrejk/dizzer/combined_build.md

 When it comes to research on designing map interfaces for small screens there is certainly a noticeable gap.
 The range of possible interaction modes on mobile devices (at least 12 types of screen gestures, gyroscope, etc.) seems to be largely unutilized.
 The UI on touch devices should provide feedback for user to be sure what kind of touch event was performed and whether it was registered (@willenskomer2017creating).
 Other parameters like physical distance from the device (e.g. when holding it vs when driving), viewing time or environmental conditions (indoors vs outdoors, day vs night) should be considered when designing the interface [@slaughter2017designing].
 Principles of motion design for increasing the UI usability could as well be applied to interactions within the map field.

-# 4 Case Study: Urban recommendation system
+# 4 Case Study: Hexbin explorer

 Throughout the previous chapter we took a rather winding path through various concepts: data processing pipelines, hexagonal aggregation, rendering technologies, vector tiles or user interface design.
 In this and the next chapter we present two experimental case studies that aim to bring these concepts and ideas together, hopefully to demonstrate how they could enrich thematic cartography in practice.

-The first case study is a prototype of an *urban recommendation system* — a map-based web application that could help dwelling seekers to identify areas in the city that best match their needs and expectations^[Live demo of the application is accessible at <https://pondrejk.eu/hex>, screenshots of the interface can be found in Appendix B.].
+The first case study is a prototype of a map-based web application that could help dwelling seekers to identify areas in the city that best match their needs and expectations^[Live demo of the application is accessible at <https://pondrejk.eu/hex>, screenshots of the interface can be found in Appendix B.].
 Such system would allow users to assign weights to different spatial factors to draw a simple preference map showing which areas in the city could be desirable for them.

 The benefits of interactive preference controls are manifold: users can reason about various alternative scenarios, observe how even slight changes in their preferences influence their potential action area, they can seek compromise between conflicting views, or model how their options would alter should their life situation change.
 The selected spatial factors are aiming to suit civic user, however, inclusion of additional parameters could extend the target group to municipal planners or property developers^[The origins of this idea date back to the 2018's hackathon that the author attended as a member of a competing team.
 The original demo application has been fully reworked by the author for the purpose of this thesis, though the input spatial data pre-processed at that time have been reused here.].